 Can the Eiermann table top be used on both sides?

 The melamine coated and linoleum table tops can have light scratches that mean one shouldn't use the underside.
-The solid oak and solid core laminate table tops can however be used on both sides.
+The solid oak table tops can however be used on both sides.

 From which material is the table top made?